 What visas do I need to be a contractor in China?

 Every foreign contractor will need a work visa in China, and for stays beyond the length of a business visa (90 days), a work visa will require a Chinese sponsor.
 Visas are specific to one company, making it difficult to acquire multiple clients or change clients.

 How do I get paid as a contractor in China?

 The options for getting paid as a contractor in China are narrower than in other countries due to business regulations.
 For all practical purposes, you will probably be working as an ‘employee’ in some respect.

 China’s self-employment laws do not allow foreigners to work or register as sole proprietors or freelancers unless they are domiciled in China.
 Foreign nationals are generally deemed non-domiciled.
 Therefore, you will need to either become a formal employee of the client or use one of the other options below.

 Set up your own limited company

-It is possible to set up your own limited company in China, but that will carry cost and complexity that you may not have expected.
+You can set up your own limited company in China, but that will carry unexpected costs and complexity.
 You may need a Chinese partner as well.